Bedrock-OSS/bedrock-wiki/docs/concepts/sounds.md

 #### min_distance

-The minimum distance **away** the source of the sound that the client needs to be within to hear.
-It must be a float (1.0), or the argument will be ignored.
+The distance from the sound source after which sound volume is attenuated.
+Default value: 0.0.
+It must be a float (eg. 1.0), or the property will be ignored.

 #### max_distance

-The maximum distance **to** the source of the client's sound needs to be within to hear.
-It must be a float (1.0), or the argument will be ignored.
+The distance from the sound source after which the sound volume is the quietest (if in range).
+It must be a float (eg. 1.0), or the property will be ignored.

 ### Sound definitions